passbolt/passbolt_help/_includes/hosting/install/packages/debian/install-debian-package.md

 #### Configure nginx for serving HTTPS

-Depending on your needs there are two different options to setup nginx and SSL using the debian package:
+Depending on your needs there are two different options to setup nginx and SSL using the {{ distributionLabel }} package:

 - [Auto (Using Let's Encrypt)](/configure/https/{{ product }}/debian/auto.html)
 - [Manual (Using user-provided SSL certificates)](/configure/https/{{ product }}/debian/manual.html)